NITCbase/nitcbase.github.io/docs/Roadmap/Stage10.md

 <br/>

 When an index is created on an attribute of a relation, the attribute catalog entry of the attribute is updated to store the block number of the root block of the B+ tree.
-This may be a leaf index block or an internal index block (it will be a leaf if the total number of records is less than 63. otherwise, there will be multiple leaf blocks and hence an internal index block.).
+This may be a leaf index block or an internal index block.
+(It will be a leaf if the total number of records is less than 63.
+Otherwise, there will be multiple leaf blocks and consequently an internal index block.)

 Recall that the `search()` function in the [Block Access Layer](../Design/Block%20Access%20Layer.md) is used to either do a B+ search or a linear search depending on the presence of an index.
 Our earlier implementation did not account for indexes and directly called the `BlockAccess:linearSearch()` function.
 We now modify that function to check the attribute catalog entry and call the [`BPlusTree::bPlusSearch()`](../Design/B%2B%20Tree%20Layer.md#bplustreebplussearch) function if there is an index (we will implement this function later in this stage).